moodysalem/react-sync/README.md

 A declarative approach to fetching data using [HTML5 Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

 ## Status
-This project is undergoing a rewrite to use ES6, HTML5 fetch, and reduce its responsibility.
+This project has been rewritten to be only responsible for fetching data.
+A demo is available in the index.html file.

 ## Install
 `npm install --save react-sync`